 You can use this if you prefer Mercurial over git.

-You can obtain Vim for the first time with either one of these commands:
+You can obtain Vim for the first time with this command:

 hg clone https://hg.256bit.org/vim